simpeg-research/gwb-dc-inversions/README.md

 cd gwb-dc-inversions
 ```

-To setup your software environment, we recommend you use the provided conda environment
+To setup your software environment, please use conda forge and install SimPEG:

 ```
-conda env create -f environment.yml conda activate gwb-dc
+conda install -c conda-forge/label/beta simpeg
 ```

 You can then launch Jupyter